RayWang0416/cmpm-121-final/README.md

 ## Outlook
 - We wish to learn the implementation of a SAVE & LOAD system for game, and the Internal and External DSLs.

-**#For somehow if I missed the time to upload the video in canvas, I will provide the video links below in each devlog!**
+# For somehow if I missed the time to upload the video in canvas, I will provide the video links below in each devlog

 # Devlog F0